vostok/devtools/library-dev-conventions/conventions.md

 * References to other Vostok modules should only be added with `cm ref add` Cement command.
 * References to other NuGet packages which are then merged with ILRepack should be marked with `<PrivateAssets>all</PrivateAssets>` tag.

+##### Visibility
+* There should be no projects with access to internal classes other than unit tests project.
+That means no `[InternalsVisibleTo]` attributes pointing to assemblies from other modules.

 <br/>

 #### Tests project